cordovacarlos22/Backend-_SQL-_Tinder_for_Personal_Skills/README.md

 - **Contracts Table**: Stores contract details between users and companies.
 - **Payments Table**: Handles payments made for services provided.

 ---
-Here’s the **Spanish version** of your README with the updated JSON code example and a separator line at the top:

----

----